Identifying Symptoms of Dangerous Spider Bites

 There are over 1,500 spider species in North Carolina, and the brown recluse and black widow are among them.
 While it is wise for everyone to take precautions against the most dangerous types of spiders, keep in mind that though they may be creepy and even scary to some, spiders are an extremely valuable part of our ecosystem.
 They are vital in taking care of other creepy crawlies by eating 400-800 million metric tons of insects each year!

-What are the most dangerous types of spiders?
-Let’s concentrate on spiders that are found in the United States.
+Let’s now take a look at some of the most dangerous spiders that are found in the United States.

 Yellow Sac Spider